 - Registering for future semesters

-- Receiving an official transcript of academic record
+- · Receiving an official transcript of academic record

-- Having academic credits certified Receiving regalia and participating in the Hooding
+- Having academic credits certified

+- Receiving regalia and participating in the Hooding ceremony
-- ceremony

 - Receiving a diploma at graduation

+- Returning from leave of absence

+- Being reinstated as a student

 In addition, on the Bowman Gray campus, a student with a past-due balance may be subject to having their a) current course load cancelled; b) access to parking and facilities eliminated; and, c) their stipend (if applicable) held.
 A long standing past due balance will result in administrative withdrawal from the Graduate School.
+Bowman Gray students should consult the student payment policy found in the Wake Forest School of Medicine handbook.